-The automated system will flag any unsafe categorised websites of any device connected to the Wi-Fi regardless if this is an internal or external device.
+DBC's IT network has a range of safety, filtering and monitoring software that operates across its IT network infrastructure for staff, learner and guest/visitors.
+These automated systems will flag any unsafe categorised websites of any device connected to the Wi-Fi regardless if this is an internal or external device.